zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

     +-----------+-------------+-------------+-----------+--------+
     ```

-    The data import failed because of dirty data and hence the table contains no data.
+    The data import failed because of dirty data and hence the table is empty.

 ## Show {#section_wzb_xxf_vdb .section}